openshift/enhancements/enhancements/update/standalone-worker-surge.md

   # Existing spec fields are not shown.

   # Adopted from NodePool to create consistency and further our goal
   # to improve the reliability of worker updates.
+This only applies
+  # to drains triggered by the MCO (e.g. CLI triggered drains will
+  # not be impacted).
   nodeDrainTimeout: 10m

   # New policy analog to NodePool.NodePoolManagement.